macelik/NicheNet_Omnipath/05_ligandActivityAnalysis_SARS-CoV-2.md

 ```

 ## Step 5: Infer target genes of top-ranked ligands and visualize in a heatmap
+**n x m matrix, where n is the number of ligands and m is the total number of genes, with each entry representing the likelihood that the ligand can regulate the expression of the target gene.**

 Now we will show how you can look at the regulatory potential scores
 between ligands and target genes of interest.
 In this case, we will look